Opposition to immigration: Geographic proximity to immigrants

-Some research suggests that geographic proximity to immigrants drives anti-immigration views, while other research shows the reverse.
-Other research suggests that it is the perception of proximity, not actual proximity, that drives these views.
+Some research suggests that geographic proximity to immigrants drives anti-immigration views, also described as NIMBY (Not In My Back Yard) effect.

 A 2017 study finds that "more rapid ethnic changes increase opposition to immigration and support for UKIP" in the United Kingdom.
 A 2018 study found that increases in local ethnic diversity in Denmark caused "rightward shifts in election outcomes by shifting electoral support away from traditional “big government” left‐wing parties and towards anti‐immigrant nationalist parties."
 A 2018 study in the American Political Science Review found that Greeks who had "direct exposure to refugee arrivals" showed more hostility "toward refugees, immigrants, and Muslim minorities; support for restrictive asylum and immigration policies; and political engagement to effect such exclusionary policies."

+Some research shows the geographic proximity to immigrants reduces anti-immigration views.
+The contact hypothesis suggests that intergroup contact can reduce prejudice.
+Other research suggests that it is the perception of proximity, not actual proximity, that drives these views.
 A 2019 study investigated why residents of cities tend to have more positive attitudes towards immigration and cosmopolitanism.
 The study concluded that it was not living in a city per se that created more positive attitudes but rather the composition of the populations of cities; city populations tended to be more educated, which correlated with more positive immigration attitudes, while people who were more positive of immigration were more likely to self-select into large cities.
 Cities were also found to be internally heterogenous with regards to immigration attitudes, with attitudes varying between neighbourhoods.

 Intergenerational transmission

 Some research suggests that anti-immigration views are transmitted from older generations to younger generations.
-A 2017 study of Germany found "high association between fathers' and sons' right-wing extremist attitudes".
 A 2015 study found that British communities that were more acceptant of Jews in medieval times show much more tolerance towards 20th century immigrants (chiefly Caribbean and South Asian immigrants) and 21st century immigrants (chiefly Eastern European), and less support for the far right.

-Perspective-taking

-A 2017 study in the American Political Science Review found that prejudice towards marginalized groups, such as refugees, could be explained by a failure to take the perspective of the marginalized group.
-The study found that young Hungarian adults who played a perspective-taking game (a game intended to reduce prejudice towards marginalized groups by having players assume the role of a member of a marginalized group) showed reduced prejudice towards Romani people and refugees, as well as reduced their vote intentions for Hungary's overtly racist, far right party by 10%.
+Cultural absolutism

+The belief that some cultures are better than others, called cultural absolutism or cultural racism, is correlated with opposition to immigration.

+Biological racism

+The belief that some groups of people are born with different psychological abilities or personalities was found to be correlated with opposition to immigration.